-To ensure correct implementation, follow the programming sequences below:
+To ensure correct implementation, respect the following programming sequences:

 Data Transmit with the PDC in Master Mode

 The PDC transfer size must be defined with the buffer size minus 1.
 The remaining character must be managed without PDC to ensure that the exact number of bytes are transmitted regardless of system bus latency conditions during the end of the buffer transfer period.